coffeecodeconverter/SquidScripts/README.md

  - Creates shortcuts to Start Menu for Proxy Disable / Enable / Show scripts
  - Creates Scheduled Task on startup, that enforces WinHTTP / WinINET / EnvVar settings, and Squid Proxy

+includes 4 x preconfigured Squid.conf files:
+- Block Windows Update
+- Block Windows Telemetry
+- Block Both
+- Block Nothing (essentially, same as a default squid.conf)

+you can edit the InstallScript.bat if you want, to add more options and then add a corresponding squid.conf to the "_Configs\" folder that comes with the SquidScripts.

+When using InstallConfig.bat to select a block list, It backs up any existing squid.conf with a timestamp, so you never lose a one by mistake.
+It finds the install directory by checking the "squidsrv" service binPath, and uses relative pathing from there to get to your Squid\etc\squid\squid.conf File. then restarts the service to pick up the changes.

 Firstly, to Install Squid for Windows Proxy, download from their website:

 Website: